What is Liquidation Value?

 - Tangible Book Value Formula = Book Value of Assets – Book Value of Liabilities – Intangible Assets

 Let’s compare the Tangible Book Value formulaBook Value FormulaThe book value formula determines the net asset value receivable by the common shareholders if the company dissolves.
 It is calculated by deducting the preferred stocks and total liabilities from the total assets of the company. with that of the Liquidation Value formula.

 - Liquidation Value Formula = Liquidation Value of Assets – Liquidation Value of Liabilities

-While liquidation, Liquidation value of Liabilities = Book Value of Liabilities.
+While liquidation, the Liquidation value of Liabilities = Book Value of Liabilities.

 So the formula above becomes,